clickbar/ag-grid-laravel/README.md

 ```

 ### Triggering a server-side export

+Server-side exports are not implemented in AG Grid by default.
+However you can create a custom context menu or add a button somewhere that triggers the server-side export.
+The handler function may look something like this:

 ```typescript
 async function exportServerSide(grid: GridApi, format: 'excel' | 'csv' | 'tsv', onlySelected: boolean) {